carusocr/pond/README.md

 pond
 ========

 Tracking Twitter ripples on Google Maps.
 Can load a file of tweets with coordinates and map as either markers or a heatmap.
-Can also track live collection, specifying keywords and populating map with markers from tweets in realtime.

 ![pond2](https://cloud.githubusercontent.com/assets/1410310/15050579/78322cee-12a9-11e6-962a-f8069d9096f2.jpg)